Summer Classes

 $40/session

-BALLET LEVEL GUIDANCE FOR NEW STUDENTS
+BALLET LEVEL GUIDANCE FOR STUDENTS

-Pre Ballet: Recommended for students ages 5-7 who have had limited previous dance experience and have not begun to develop their formal technique.
+Primary Ballet: Recommended for students ages 5-7 who have had limited previous dance experience and have not begun to develop their formal technique.

-DRESS CODE
+SUMMER DRESS CODE

-Ballet Dress Code for Girls: Girls should wear a plain, solid colored leotard with pink or flesh colored dance tights.
+Option A: A solid colored leotard with pink or flesh colored dance tights.
 Tights must not have runs or holes and should be matte (not shiny or Lycra).
 Ballet shoes (and pointe shoes, if applicable) should align with the color of the tights.
 Hair should be secured neatly, away from the face in a bun or similar style.
 Shorter hair that cannot be made into a bun should be secured away from the face.